-The table above illustrates the price increase a 16-year-old added to a parent’s policy, regardless of any infractions or incidents on the teen’s record.
-While rate shopping, you may save by looking for an insurance company that offers multiple discounts teen drivers can use, such as good student, student away at school and defensive driving.
+The table above illustrates the total premium associated with a 16-year-old added to a parent’s policy, regardless of any infractions or incidents on the teen’s record.
+While rate shopping, you may save by looking for an insurance company that offers multiple discounts for teen drivers, such as good student, student away at school and defensive driving discounts.

 Who is a high-risk driver?

-A high-risk driver is someone who, to an insurance company, is likely to file a claim in the future.
-Characteristics and past history that contribute to the cost of your high-risk auto insurance in New York include:
+A high-risk driver is someone who, according to an insurance company, is more likely to file a claim in the future.
+Characteristics and past incidents that may contribute to the cost of your high-risk auto insurance in New York include:

 - Speeding ticket convictions